rey/cookbook/recipes/accidental-chicken-asparagus-and-kale-soup.md

 ## About

 I intended to make a stock out of random ingredients that needed to be cooked, however, I accidently kept added bits and pieces until it was more a soup than a stock.
 It's worth noting that when I made this, it had to be blended and sieved because the asparagus was too large for a soup.
-Ideally this won't be the case unless that's how you roll with soup.
+Ideally this won't be the case unless that's how you roll.

 ## Ingredients